 - a.
-FOR the election as directors of each of those persons hereinafter named as management's nominees; and - b.
-FOR the appointment of KPMG LLP, Chartered Accountants, as auditors of the Company and the authorization of the Audit Committee to fix the auditors' remuneration.
+FOR the election as directors of each of those persons hereinafter named as management's nominees; - b.
+FOR the appointment of KPMG LLP, Chartered Accountants, as auditors of the Company and the authorization of the Audit Committee to fix the auditors' remuneration; and - c.
+FOR the ratification and confirmation of the resolution approving the unallocated options under the Plan, the whole as set forth in Schedule A hereto.